 Chainsaws: How We Tested, What We Found

 We focused on small models suitable for homeowners rather than tree clearing professionals.
 Large chainsaws can cost thousands of dollars, and low-cost chainsaws are not necessarily low quality.
-So, for people who may not use their saw often, we kept the price range low, under $300.
+For people who may not use their saw often, we kept the price range low, under $300.

 The key features to look for when buying a chainsaw are performance, power and safety, included accessories, maintenance, and support.
 Obviously, you can't test a new saw on your own in the store, so we tested this selection for you.
 For safety, we had tree-cutting professionals join us.
 While the saws we tested are best for home use, these professionals provided useful feedback about each one.

-In our test, we used each saw to make multiple cuts through the same log, and we timed each one to see how rapidly it cut.
-In addition, we measured noise levels for each saw while idling, revving and cutting.
-The noise levels for all the saws we tested stayed within close range of each other; at their loudest, the saws reached the mid-90s, which is comparable to the noise level of a lawn mower.
-We recommend ear protection for noises over 80 decibels.
+In our test, we used each saw to make multiple cuts through the same log, and we timed each one to see how quickly it cut.
+In addition, we measured noise levels while each saw idled, revved and cut.
+The noise levels for all the saws we tested stayed within close range of each other; at their loudest, the saws reached the mid-90 decibel range, which is comparable to the noise a lawn mower makes.
+We recommend ear protection for tools that make over 80 decibels of sound.

 To keep yourself out of harm's way, we strongly encourage you to use ear protection, chaps, goggles and gloves.
 It's best to wear fitted clothes that cover your whole body and a helmet, especially when working in trees.

-Never, ever operate a chainsaw under the influence and be sure to keep children and pets away from the work site.
+Never, ever operate a chainsaw under the influence of drugs or alcohol, and be sure to keep children and pets away from the work site.
 There are many online chainsaw safety courses available that can teach you how to operate, store and maintain your chainsaw properly.
 Proper maintenance keeps the saw's chain sharp and well lubricated, preventing kickback.

-The grip and weight of a saw have a huge effect on its performance of the user.
+The grip and weight of a saw have a huge effect on its performance.
 A saw without anti-vibration features can fatigue your hands quickly, making it hard to hold the saw and work safely.
 Since power source comes down to preference, if you don't need a powerful beast of a saw, go with an electric model.
 If you want power and use the saw often, gas is a good direction to take.

-We tested their performance as thoroughly as possible, but other factors play a role in the experience you have owning and using your chainsaw.
-If you're new to chainsaw maintenance, you may want to consider a saw available through licensed dealers.
+We tested each chainsaw’s performance as thoroughly as possible, but other factors play a role in the experience you have owning and using one.
+If you're new to chainsaw maintenance, you may want to consider a model sold through licensed dealers.

 Chainsaw brands like Stihl, Husqvarna, Echo and Homelite can be purchased from licensed dealers rather than large hardware stores.
-In case you encounter problems with the chainsaw, you can take it back to these dealers for repairs.
-This ensures the people working on your chainsaw are experts and have the parts you need.
-The websites for these models have store locators to find a dealer nearby to help with maintenance and repair.
+If you encounter problems, you can take the chainsaw back to the dealer for repairs.
+This ensures the people working on your saw are experts and have the parts you need.
+The manufacturers’ websites have store locators to help you find a dealer nearby to help with maintenance and repair.

 Whether it's a gas or electric model, storage, cleaning and routine replacements are essential to keeping your chainsaw operational.
-For both power types, you should complete several routine procedures before and after use.
-Before you start your chainsaw, check for leaks, cracks or obvious damage, test the throttle, choke, trigger lockout and stop switch.
-The chain brake, chain, bar, fuel and oil levels will also need your attention before you start a job.
-After you've finished the job, clean the entire chainsaw while paying special attention to the air filter and cylinder fins.
+For both power types, you should complete several routine procedures before and after every use.
+Before you start your chainsaw, check for leaks, cracks or obvious damage as well as test the throttle, choke, trigger lockout and stop switch.
+The chain brake, bar, and fuel and oil levels will also need your attention before you start a job.
+After you've finished the job, clean the entire chainsaw, paying special attention to the air filter and cylinder fins.